mizumaru1108/maru_be_tender/README.md

 - Backend repo is located in tmra/apps/raise.
 - This repo is using FASTIFY instead of EXPRESS.
-- Please use WINSTON (log/warn/errors), and provide a clear information in the logs.
+- Please use PinoLogger (log/warn/errors), and provide a clear information in the logs.

 ## Prisma related error